okeefm/s3g/doc/s3g_protocol.markdown

     int32: Z position, in steps
     uint8: Axes bitfield corresponding to the endstop status

-## 07 - Abort Immediately: Stop machine, shut down job permanently
+## 07 - Abort immediately: Stop machine, shut down job permanently
 This function is intended to be used to terminate a print during printing.
 Disables steppers, heaters, and any toolheads, and clears all command buffers.

 Payload (0 bytes)

 Response (0 bytes)

-## 08 - Pause/Resume: Halt Execution Temporarily
+## 08 - Pause/resume: Halt execution temporarily
 This function is inteded to be called infrequently by the end user in order to make build-time adjustments during a print.
 It differes from 'Abort Immediately', in that the command buffers and heaters are not disabled.

 On Pause, it stops all stepper movement and halts extrusion.